bbauska/JS-Basics-Unlock/README.md

 <h3 id="">8.5.3 Implementing a Simple State Machine</h3>

-A state machine is an abstract concept where an \"entity\" can be in one state at any given time from a finite set of states.
+A state machine is an abstract concept where an &quot;entity&quot; can be in one state at any given time from a finite set of states.
 Its particularly useful in managing asynchronous operations and user interfaces.

-Here\'s basic JavaScript implementation of state machine:
+Here&#39;s basic JavaScript implementation of state machine:

 ![](./images/image217.jpg){width="14.919748468941382in"
 height="11.628143044619422in"}